artyuum/request-dto-mapper-bundle/README.md

         # Whether to validate the DTO after mapping it.
         enabled:              false

-        # The default validation groups to use when validating the DTO.
+        # Used when validating the DTO if the attribute does not set any.
         default_groups:       []

+        # Used when validating the DTO (merged with the values passed by the attribute or "default_groups").
+        additional_groups:    []

         # Whether to throw an exception if the DTO validation failed (constraint violations).
         throw_on_violation:   false

-    # The default source (FQCN) to use if the attribute does not specify any.
-    default_source:       ~

-    # The configuration related to the denormalizer.
-    denormalizer:

-        # The default denormalizer options to pass when mapping the request data to the DTO.
-        default_options:      []
 ```

 ## Usage